The Bathurst caribou is named for Bathurst Inlet, the general area of the herd’s traditional calving grounds.

 All harvest of the Bathurst herd was suspended in December 2014 and a mobile Bathurst Mobile Conservation Core Area was put place.
 These harvest restrictions remain in place.

-A framework for the monitoring, assessment, and management of cumulative effects on the herd has been established.
+A framework for the monitoring, assessment and management of cumulative effects on the herd has been established.
 A range plan or habitat management plan is a key component of this framework and is currently under development.
 Co-management partners and the public are invited to review documents and provide input into the development of the range plan.

 Steps to develop a long term management process for the Bathurst caribou herd are also underway.